RedsyncDevelopment/e2e-assignment/README.md

 ### Backend (Server):

-After you cloned this project to your local machine you need to add .env file as found in example.env file
+After you cloned this project to your local machine you need to add .env file as found in example.env file.
+This is crutial - Database and Server won't work if you don't add those variables to .env file.

 To run server localy you have 2 different options: